NVIDIA/spark-rapids/tools/README.md

                                     application based filtering.
                                     For application based filtering, the order in which filters are applied is: application-name, start-app-time, filter-criteria.
-                                    Filesystem based filter criteria are:
-                                    100-newest-filesystem (for processing newest 100 event
-                                    logs based on filesystem timestamp).
-                                    100-oldest-filesystem (for processing oldest 100 event logs based on filesystem timestamp).
                                     Application based filter-criteria are:
                                     100-newest (for processing newest 100 event logs based on timestamp of the application inside the eventlog i.e application